-Staff will always be out on duty supervising the start and end of the day to support with traffic management.
+Staff will always be out on duty supervising the start and end of the day to support traffic management on site.
 There will be a staff in the car park for the beginning and end of the school day to support pupil drop off using the one way system.

 There will also be a new roundabout outside the Academy to support in managing traffic on the main road and pedestrian crossings for pupils to cross safely.

-There are ample facilities for storage of bicycles for pupils who may wish to arrive on bike from the local area.
+There are ample facilities for storage of bicycles and scooters for pupils who may wish to arrive on bike from the local area.

 Our uniforms have now been agreed and will provided by our partner, Brigade Uniform.
 They run an online service and year 7 parents will have access to an on school site sizing session during the first summer to understand the measuring process or buying online.
 The uniform will be compliant with the Government expectations in terms of how many items of clothing are branded and the overall cost.
 The Brigade website can be found here. http://www.brigade.uk.com/